thomaspinckney3/cs4501/Project3.md

 entity API.
 This is directly analagous to the data abstraction and modularity that you learn about applying in an individual program, but here it is applied to a system of programs.

+You should assume that the web front-end and the experience service tiers are accessible to the world but the entity and database tiers are internal/behind a firewall.
+That is, anyone may call your web front-end or experience service but only your experience service can call your entity and database tiers.
+This is important to think through when it comes to ensuring the security of your application.

 This will seem overly confusing and burdensome for a simple app.
 However, for a large app with many teams of people working on it